 5. Get photos that reflect your brand and elevate your site

 If you want to sell items on your site, make sure they look their best.
 Even if you are not actually running an e-commerce site, you are still “selling” your company.
 I have seen people try to get away with blurry selfies, laptop camera portraits, and even cutting out an old photo and holding it against a new backdrop.
 Nothing beats quality photography by a professional to make your site look “next level”.
 So, don’t cheap out on product photography, head shots, or photos of your place of business.
 Here’s who I recommend

 If you want other images on your site then it’s ok to use stock photography.
-There are some free sites such as Unsplash or Pexels that offer interesting images that can really do the trick.
+There are some free sites such as Unsplash, Pexels, and Pikwizard that offer interesting images that can really do the trick.
+Pikwizard even lets you do some photo editing on the image before you even download it.
 If you are looking for something specific or what you are finding on the free sites isn’t quite doing if for you, ask your web designer to try a search on the sites that they subscribe to.
 They might have a membership to a site that can provide what you are looking for without having to pay for the photos yourself. (or they might even have images downloaded already that you can use).

 6: Know when a premium plugin is worth the expense

 Sometimes a client needs to see the math in order to make the right decision.
 WordPress plugins save time and time is money.

 For example, say you run a bar and have different bands that play there as well as regularly scheduled events on certain nights of the week.
 Since running a bar is very hands-on work, you pay your webmaster to keep your site’s band schedule updated.
 Most of the bands play at least once a month, and it’s easy with a free calendar plugin for the webmaster to just change the date of the shows from month to month.